-The law provides that a leaseholder has the right to seek a summary of service charge accounts at the end of the year.
+The law provides that a leaseholder has the right to seek a summary of relevant service charge costs during the previous “accounting period” which tends to mean the previous service charge year.

 The landlord must set out the costs in a way which shows how they have been demanded or if not demanded yet how will these costs will be reflected in future demands for service charges.